Album Session Players

 Bio:

-Still an in-demand session man, Worrell has worked with the likes of The Pretenders, Talking Heads, Soul Asylum & Keith Richards.
+Still an in-demand session man, Worrell has worked with the likes of The Pretenders, Talking Heads, Soul Asylum and Keith Richards.
 As well as numerous Bill Laswell projects, including Ginger Baker's 'Middle Passage' (1992); which also featured Jah Wobble.
-Worrell continues with various solo activities: including Bernie Worrell & The WOO Warriors, and Colonel Claypool's Bucket of Bernie Brains.
+Worrell continues with several solo activities: including Bernie Worrell and The WOO Warriors, Colonel Claypool's Bucket of Bernie Brains, and SociaLybrium.

 External Links: